59 Electrically-Powered Aircraft

 Comparison with Fossil Fuels

 How do these preceding values stack up with fossil fuel?
 On the one hand, the energy density of jet fuel is approximately 11.9 to 12.5 kilowatt-hours per kilogram (kWh/kg), depending on the formulation and grade.
 The corresponding volumetric energy density is about 9.69kWh/Liter (or kWh/L).
 The energy density of Avgas can also vary depending on the specific formulation and grade, being approximately 12.2 to 12.8 kilowatt-hours per kilogram (kWh/kg).
 On the other hand, Li-ion batteries have a gravimetric energy density of only about 0.22 to 0.25 kWh/kg, which is 50 times less than jet fuel, and a volumetric energy density of about 0.69 kWh/L, which is 14 times less than jet fuel.
 The figure below makes the point that the mass (and weight) of the batteries is a more critical issue for an aircraft than the battery volume.
-However, both weight and volume are concerns in the aircraft design process.
+However, both weight and volume are obviously significant concerns in the aircraft design process.

 The equivalent energy contained in batteries compared to jet fuel requires 15 times the volume and incurs 50 times the weight.
 Therefore, one of the most significant challenges in the electrification of aviation now becomes apparent: the relatively low amount of energy contained in storage batteries compared to the energy contained in fossil fuels, as well as the higher weight penalty in storing that energy.
 For an aircraft, weight means everything and is one of the so-called “killers” of performance, the other being aerodynamic drag.
 However, these concerns are also offset by the higher energy conversion energy rate of an electric motor compared to an ICE, although this benefit must still be addressed on a system level in conjunction with the type of propulsor, e.g., propeller or a fan.